worldofsaad/Kaggle-Exercises/README.md

 - **Transfer Learning**: A powerful technique to build highly accurate models even with limited data.
 - **Data Augmentation**: Learn a simple trick that effectively increases amount of data available for model training.
 - **Deep Learning From Scratch**: Build models without transfer learning.
 Especially important for uncommon image types.
+- **Dropout and Strides for Larger Models**: Make your models faster and reduce overfitting